Visiting Budapest in December

 Elizabeth Square

-Next stop, Elizabeth square, and the Budapest Eye.
-They stole the name and idea from London but the Ferris wheel is smaller and less known so there were no issues from London.
+Next stop: Elizabeth Square and the Budapest Eye.
+They stole the name and idea from London, but the Ferris wheel is smaller and less well-known, so there were no issues with London.

 Sisi (Elisabeth Amalie Eugenie Wittelsbach), Queen of Hungary and Empress of Austria, was fond of Budapest, or perhaps it was her Budapest lover.
 They named the square after her.

-The square is home to lots of special events.
-The Christmas market was on but our guide recommends the market by St. Stephen’s Basilica.
-The central market is also nearby which was recommended if you ar looking to buy souvenirs.
+The square is home to many special events.
+The Christmas market was on, but our guide recommended the market by St. Stephen’s Basilica.
+The central market is also nearby, which was recommended if you are looking to buy souvenirs.
 We didn’t make it to the market.

 The Budapest Eye